 When Akash approached the insurance company, he was under the impression that he would get around Rs.
 32,000 from his investment of Rs.
 30,000 in the last 3 years.

 The LIC office gave him the biggest shock of his life when they informed him that he was entitled to only receive Rs.
-9,000 if he surrenders the policy now!
+9,000 if he surrendered the policy now!
 (We will see later how the amount was calculated)

-What is the meaning of Surrender value in insurance and Paid up value in Life Insurance?
+What is the meaning of Surrender value in insurance and Paid-up value in Life Insurance?

 How do we calculate “Surrender value in insurance“?